-If you want to see how people used to celebrate Christmas, head for the Geffrye Museum.
-These beautiful almshouses just east of The City make up the ‘museum of the home’ and each year the period rooms are dressed up for Christmas just as they would have been when the rooms were first built.
+If you want to see how people used to celebrate Christmas, head for the Museum of the Home.
+Beautiful almshouses just east of The City make up the museum and each year the period rooms are dressed up for Christmas just as they would have been when the rooms were first built.
 This creates a fascinating timeline of ‘Christmas through the ages’, in the English home.
 The museum also offers festive family activities, a cafe and a beautiful shop.
-Entrance is FREE!
+Entrance is free.

 Experience Christmas Present

 A walk around ‘posh London’ at Christmas time, especially after dark when all the lights are twinkling, is a really beautiful stroll.
 Burlington Arcade, off Piccadilly, is the longest and oldest arcade in the UK.
 It was built nearly 200 years ago, in 1819, and it looks as if it has sprung straight from a story book!
 Beautiful shop windows, fabulous decorations, with red carpet from beginning to end make this a magical arcade.

 Parallel to Burlington Arcade is Old Bond Street, a narrow street where some of the world’s most famous designers and jewellers have shops.
 The decorations in the windows and outside the shops are spectacular, and a stroll along here is breathtaking!

 Back in Piccadilly, turn left and look for Fortnum and Mason’s, a department store on the other side of the road.
 Their window theme this year is ‘Puss in Boots’ and a part of the story decorates each window.

 Nearest Underground stations: Green Park, Piccadilly Circus.

 - KS1 & KS2 packs

 - Christmas-themed English, maths and science activities